17 min read

 Shrinkage prevention

-While typical bars lose 5-25% of inventory to shrinkage, industry leaders maintain losses under 2%
+Bartenders should model and teach proper inventory practices, creating accountability that protects profits.
+While typical bars lose 5–25% of inventory to shrinkage, true professionals keep losses under 2%.

 Par level maintenance